 You did all of this for one and only one reason, to get into medical school.

 I don't want to see all of that go to waste and neither do your parents or mentors.
 They're invested in you becoming a doctor just as much as you are.

-I operate with a no questions asked return policy.
-You must be delighted from the value you get from my course where I share what I learned during 4 years of undergrad, 2 years of grad school and 4 years of medical school all to help you ace the MCAT.
+You must be delighted from the value you get from my course where I share what I learned during 4 years of undergrad, 2 years of grad school and 4 years of medical school to help you ace the MCAT.

-The strategies found inside actually work and you don't need 36 hour days to get through everything I have in store for you.
-Besides, as a medical student I know how precious time can be.
+The strategies found inside work and you don't need 36 hour days to get through everything I have in store for you.
+As a medical student I know how precious time can be.

 Go ahead give the MCAT Mastery Companion Course a try and test out all the dozens of specific strategies for acing the MCAT.
-You'll be kicking yourself for not coming across this course sooner and must conclude just one of the included MCAT booklets alone is worth your entire investment, or you can return it.
+You'll be kicking yourself for not coming across this course sooner and must conclude just one of the included MCAT booklets alone is worth your entire investment.

 If you're looking to just "try" the program aka "it wasn't what I was expecting" and are not a serious student then don't buy.
 Let's not waste each other's time.